slarwise/vim-tmux-cycle/README.md

 ctrl+k, independently if you are in vim/neovim or in another tmux pane.

-The mappings are hardcoded in the shell script so if you want other mappings you need to change them there as well.
+The mappings are hardcoded in the shell script so if you want other mappings you need to change them there and in your .tmux.conf.